livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 ![](images/media_1238002170294_display.png)

-In order to customize the look we need to edit the contents of the template group.
+In order to customize the look you need to edit the contents of the template group.
 Select it (1) and click "Edit Group" (2) in the LiveCode toolbar.